MechanicalRock/mechanicalrock.github.io/_posts/2018-06-27-inception-pipelines-pt4.markdown

 * A heavily controlled **Administrator** account.
 Once defined, it would only need to be used in the case of emergency to perform actions (most likely in the AWS Console itself).
 * A more open role that can be assumed to make changes via the other pipelines.
 Called something like **SecurityOwner**?
-* Finally, a read-only role that can be given to developers, auditors, etc to view logs and other files stored in this account, and possibly called something like **SecurityReviewer**.
+* Finally, a read-only role that can be given to developers, auditors, etc to view logs and other files stored in this account and could be called something like **SecurityReviewer**.

 Depending on your requirements, you will then have one (or more) pipelines which define things like: